OfficeDev/MS-Graph-Data-Connect/Intro-to-Euclid.md

 capabilities of Azure Services to develop and integrate their application.

-*Managed Application*
+### Managed Application

 The developer must specify in the package templates what standing access they will have to the application.
-There are two options: the “governed” application where the data and application are deployed into the customer's subscription and neither the developer nor the customer has standing access to the application and the “ungoverned” application where the developer has full access to the application.
-When publishing the application, the developer must indicate whether the application sends any data outside of the customer’s subscription.
+There are two options: the "governed" application where the data and application are deployed into the customer's subscription and neither the developer nor the customer has standing access to the application, and the "ungoverned" application where the developer has full access to the application.
+When publishing the application, the developer must indicate whether the application sends any data outside of the customer's subscription.
 The developer also specifies the rest of the Managed Application package, including the ARM templates, SKU options, and price to charge.

-*Example Application: Who Knows Who*
+### Sample application: Who Knows Who

-Microsoft has built a sample application called Who Knows Who (WKW) which uses the tenant’s own social network to find connections to people and businesses, similar to what LinkedIn offers individuals.
+Microsoft has built a sample application called Who Knows Who (WKW) which uses the tenant's own social network to find connections to people and businesses, similar to what LinkedIn offers individuals.
 WKW provides a working example of the pipeline workflow.
 The application provides a useful set of scripts that partners can run within their